friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\and_in_import_statement.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

     -->1: from math import sin and cos
                                ^